rvalenciaaz/rvalenciaaz.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Ricardo, and I'm a Postdoctoral Research Scientist at the Earlham Institute, 🇬🇧.
-My current research focuses on AI and mathematical modelling of the microbiome and metabolism, as part of the Chris Quince's group.
+My current research focuses on AI and mathematical modelling of microbiome and metabolism, as part of the Chris Quince's group.
 You can see my profile [here](https://www.earlham.ac.uk/profile/ricardo-valencia-albornoz).

 Before my postdoc, I completed my PhD at the IQB3, School of Biological Sciences, University of Edinburgh, 🇬🇧.
 My PhD project involved building a prototype of an automated biochemist by combining AI/ML for iterative experimentation, metabolomics, robotics, and automation.
 My supervisors were [Karl Burgess](https://burgess.bio.ed.ac.uk/) and [Diego Oyarzún](https://homepages.inf.ed.ac.uk/doyarzun/).